The Graceful Beauty of Ringneck Doves: A Guide to Keeping and Caring for these Gentle Birds

 Survival

-These enchanting doves may not be found in the wild, but are a favored choice for bird keepers the world over.
-Consequently, population numbers of these stunning birds are thought to be beyond even the most generous estimates.
+These enchanting doves may not be found in the wild, but are a favored choice for bird keepers worldwide.
+Consequently, the population numbers of these stunning birds are thought to be beyond even the most generous estimates.

 Related Resources